mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 I mapped `Ctrl + Space`+`-` to create a horizontal pane and `Ctrl + Space`+`\` to create a vertical pane.

-Because of the different modes that zellij has I also use the [`zellij-autolock` plugin](https://github.com/fresh2dev/zellij-autolock) to provide a single keybind combination to move across panes, while this is possible to do with zellij without plugins the plugin is needed for zellij to be aware of switching modes when entering a pane running a program.
+Because of the different modes that Zellij has I also use the [`zellij-autolock` plugin](https://github.com/fresh2dev/zellij-autolock) to provide a single keybind combination to move across panes, while this is possible to do with Zellij without plugins the plugin is needed for Zellij to be aware of switching modes when entering a pane running a program.

 [My zellij-autolock setup is very similar to the one in the repo](https://github.com/mauriciopoppe/dotfiles/blob/main/zellij/config.kdl).

-Neovim needs to be aware of the plugin, fortunately, the same author created [zellij.vim](https://github.com/fresh2dev/zellij.vim) which I included through my preferred package manager.
+Neovim needs to be aware of the plugin, fortunately, the same author created [zellij.vim](https://github.com/fresh2dev/zellij.vim), which I included through my preferred package manager.

 ## Single keybind launcher to switch sessions